Frequently Asked Questions Regarding COVID-19

 What is TDCI doing to ensure restaurant delivery drivers have auto insurance coverage during the pandemic?

-Restaurants may remain open for order to-go and via delivery during the COVID-19 pandemic and, as such, restaurant workers may deliver food.
+Many restaurants are utilizing to-go and delivery orders during the COVID-19 pandemic and, as such, restaurant workers may deliver food.
 However, some drivers may not be covered under a restaurant’s commercial automobile policy.
 TDCI has requested that licensed property and casualty insurance carriers work with restaurants and employees to add delivery coverage to a restaurant’s commercial policies or employees’ personal auto policies for those employees engaged in delivering food on behalf of a restaurant.
 TDCI will approve riders or endorsements based on this request within one business day.
 Additional details about our guidance can be found here.

 Where can members of the Tennessee captive insurance industry get guidance and important information related to the COVID-19 pandemic?